How to make money as a kid: what you need to know

 Even if you’re only selling lemonade for $1 per cup, it’s an exceptional profit margin.
 Plus, most people will give you a good tip.
 You might get lucky and have people pay you $5 or even $10 per cup.

 If you have siblings playing sports, set up a lemonade stand at their games.
 Don’t stop at lemonade either.
-You can add iced tea, soda, and waters to the menu too.
+You can add iced tea, soda, and water to the menu too.

 Babysitting is typically a job reserved for teenagers.
 The best way to get started is by securing a babysitting job with someone you know.